junioralcant/api-film/README.md

 - [x] Should be able list all films

-  - [x] Should not be able to list with pagination 10 out of 10
+  - [x] Should be able to list with pagination 10 out of 10

 ---